August 3, 2018 Non-Hasidic renters in the Neighborhood

 Well.
 Most Hasidim will advertise their properties in Hasidic publications, often in Yiddish.
-Odds are, you won’t come across available Hasidic condos in your local Streeteasy or other rental map app.
+Odds are, you won’t come across available Hasidic condos in your local Streeteasy or another rental map app.
 Hasidim in Brooklyn are now pretty big in property management (including outside their enclave,), but they treat properties in the community totally differently from properties in greater Brooklyn or even beyond.
 Rentals in their neighborhood can be advertised with a note on the synagogue wall or a $25 classified ad in the Yiddish paper, and the process involves references and word of mouth and knowing who is who and who your father is.
-Properties in the “goyish” (gentile) part of Brooklyn often involve middle-men, realtors and the standard credit-check and income-based-qualification process is followed.
+Properties in the “goyish” (gentile) part of Brooklyn often involve middlemen, realtors, and the standard credit-check and income-based qualification process are followed.

 Years ago, when Williamsburg first started to be very desirable, Hasidim had to contend with the encroachment of outsiders who had a lot more money, could drive up rents, and who could potentially change the face of the insular Orthodox neighborhood.
 There was a big to-do in the community, and many many people pushed back against letting outsiders outbid Hasidim on property.
 Some of the pushback came in the form of protest signs in the streets.

-This type of public shaming is effective because in a community of exorbitant rents, a lot of people get frustrated by those among Hasidim who sell out their breathren by selling to outsiders who could afford to pay more.
-The bullying and shaming often comes from the more zealous elements of the community who are not driven by economical concerns but by a concern about the spiritual effects of an influx of bare-shouldered overall-wearing hipster ladies who could hurt the eyes.
-But the zealots can’t be effective unless people respond to their shaming and noise making, and housing is one cause people care about.
+This type of public shaming is effective because, in a community of exorbitant rents, a lot of people get frustrated by those among Hasidim who sell out their brethren by selling to outsiders who could afford to pay more.
+The bullying and shaming often come from the more zealous elements of the community who are not driven by economical concerns but by a concern about the spiritual effects of an influx of bare-shouldered overall-wearing hipster ladies who could hurt the eyes.
+But the zealots can’t be effective unless people respond to their shaming and noise-making, and housing is one cause people care about.
 Because try figuring out how to secure a home for a family of 5 when you’re not yet thirty and you live in one of the country’s most expensive neighborhoods.
-So the zealots and economic motivations combined means that Hasidic developers who want to conquer the artistes market focus their attention elsewhere.
+So the zealots and economic motivations combined mean that Hasidic developers who want to conquer the artistes market focus their attention elsewhere.

-As a tour guide in Hasidic Williamsburg for five years, I’ve only seen a handful of non-Hasidics sit on stoops in the main sections of private-property Hasidic Williamsburg (public housing is different – there are strict racial quotas and fair housing laws).
+As a tour guide in Hasidic Williamsburg for five years, I’ve only seen a handful of non-Hasidics sit on stoops in the main sections of private-property Hasidic Williamsburg (public housing is different).
 The Hasidic homes have big gates on the windows and giant porches; they are built for Hasidic life and Hasidim keep it amongst each other.